kishlay42/Moth-ai/README.md

 - **Open Source First:** We support any OpenAI-compatible endpoint, making it universally compatible with the open ecosystem of model servers (LM Studio, LocalAI, etc.).
 - **Cloud Optional:** Seamlessly integrate OpenAI (GPT-4), Anthropic (Claude), or Google (Gemini) when you need extra horsepower—but only when *you* choose to.

-`[PLACEHOLDER: LLM Switch Image - A split view showing the command palette being used to instantly toggle between a local Ollama model and GPT-4, demonstrating the speed and ease of switching contexts.]`

 ### 🤖 Agentic Capabilities with Role-Based Modes
 Moth operates in three distinct modes to match your current task intensity: